The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

 Since then many more Americans, British and countless other nationalities have graduated from the university.

-In addition, Charles Darwin who contributed so much to the science of evolution, Dugald Stewart, like Hume, a philosopher and also Professor of Mathematics at Edinburgh and what writer today isn’t grateful to Peter Mark Roget who wrote that indispensable thesaurus.
+In addition, Charles Darwin, who contributed so much to the science of evolution and Dugald Stewart, like Hume, a philosopher and also a Professor of Mathematics at Edinburgh.

-Roderick Graham, the biographer of David Hume, whose writing gives a real insight into university life, argued that Edinburgh, like other Scottish universities, appealed to international students since they did not insist that they swore allegiance to Protestantism, a prerequisite for Both Oxford and Cambridge Universities.
+The biographer of David Hume Roderick Graham whose writing gives a real insight into university life, argued that Edinburgh, like other Scottish universities, appealed to international students.

 Graham also suggested that another reason for its popularity was that by this time most of the students lived outside the university campus, “in the town with its attendant pleasures of drink and female company.”